c85/Back-End-Development-Capstone/README.md

 		songs = {"songs":[{"id":1,"title":"duis faucibus accumsan odio curabitur convallis","lyrics":"Morbi non lectus.
 Aliquam sit amet diam in magna bibendum imperdiet.
 Nullam orci pede, venenatis non, sodales sed, tincidunt eu, felis."}]}
 		return render(request, "songs.html", {"songs":songs["songs"]})
 	```
-	&gt; Note that you also need to remove the `pass` statement from the last line of the method.
+	> Note that you also need to remove the `pass` statement from the last line of the method.

 1. You should now see a song dislayed when you click the `Songs` page.